-A recent picture book entry into the franchise, that eleborates on Obelix' bath in the potion as a child suggests, that the huge ammount of potion also drastically altered his personality: Pre-Potion Obelix was shy and a pacifist.
+A recent picture book entry into the franchise, that elaborates on Obelix' bath in the potion as a child suggests, that the huge amount of potion also drastically altered his personality: Pre-Potion Obelix was shy and a pacifist.
 So, bathing every newborn in potion would probably result in them having a whole generation of Obelixes to raise.

 Also, Obelix eats a LOT.
 Though not stated, the potion may well cause changes to one's metabolism, to the point in which the sustainability of the village might suffer from a whole generation of Obelixes.

 Well, Obélix was fat and, apparently, not too bright even before falling inside the cauldron.
 Also I don't think the potion changed his personality: he just knew himself invincible and wanted revenge.